Half of estimated $11 million cache of California gold coins sold

 Some 1,400 coins were put on sale beginning on Tuesday by San Francisco-area numismatic firm Kagin's Inc.

-The pieces were available at Amazon.com and Kagins.com, with 60 of them put up on display at the mint where the vast majority of the coins were struck in San Francisco.
+The pieces were available at Amazon.com and Kagins.com, with 60 of them put up for display at the mint where the vast majority of the coins were struck in San Francisco.

 A California couple, who have remained anonymous, found the coins under a tree while walking their dog on their property in the state's Sierra Nevada mountain Gold Country, where prospectors and miners converged to seek their fortunes in the state's 1849 Gold Rush.